dvilajeti01/SOS-Alarm-System/README.md

 ## Context

 The SOS serves as an integrated environmental monitoring tool for underground structures.
-The system is comprised of devices (also known as SOS boxes) that contain sensors and cameras that collects ambient data.
+The system is comprised of devices (also known as SOS boxes) that contain sensors and cameras that collect ambient data.
 The data that is captured is important because it provides a way to remotely check if an underground structure presents a safety hazard, based on insight on the condition of the structure itself .

 The SOS alarm tool will analyze the data from the SOS boxes, and will determine if the data recorded at a specfic time requires followup by appropiate personnel.
 In such event, an email alert will be sent that will provide information about the alarm triggered, the data collected by the SOS box, and the structure that the box is located in.